 If I receive a call from contact tracers, does it mean I’m sick?

 No. You can be exposed without getting infected.
 But if you have been in close contact with someone who has COVID-19, it is important to get a free test.
-(Close contact means being within 6 feet for a combined total of 15 minutes or more within a 24-hour period.)
+(Close contact generally means being within 6 feet for a combined total of 15 minutes or more within a 24-hour period.)

 You can spread the virus without even knowing you are sick.
 It can take 2-14 days after exposure to develop symptoms, and some people never develop symptoms or only have very mild symptoms.
 Getting tested lets you know if you might be exposing others without realizing it.

 If you develop COVID-19 symptoms, call your doctor to arrange a test.
 If you don’t have a medical provider, call the King County COVID-19 call center at 206-477-3977.
 If you have a positive test, the lab that processes your result will inform contact tracers so that they can follow up.